vegito2002/resume/README.md

 # Briefly About Me

-I am a Master of Science in Engineering in Computer Science student from Johns Hopkins University guaduating 2018 summer, and am actively seeking any job or interview opportunities.
+I am a Master of Science in Engineering in Computer Science student from Johns Hopkins University guaduating 2018 summer, and I am actively seeking any job or interview opportunities.
 It includes my [Github](https://github.com/vegito2002) and [Linkedin](https://www.linkedin.com/in/qiang-zhang-855615117/) address.

 ## Resume
 This is my [**resume**](resume/my-resume.pdf).
 It's brief and covers basically everything including my school performance (GPA 3.75 in JHU so far) and a list courses I have taken.